apache/skywalking/docs/en/setup/backend/backend-postgresql-monitoring.md

 ### Slow SQL Monitoring
 Slow SQL monitoring provides monitoring of the slow SQL statements of the PostgreSQL server.
 PostgreSQL Cluster is cataloged as a `Layer: POSTGRESQL` `Service` in OAP.
-A PostgreSQL Server is cataloged as a `Instance` in OAP.
+Each PostgreSQL server is cataloged as an `Instance` in OAP.
 #### Supported Metrics
 | Monitoring Panel | Unit | Metric Name | Description | Data Source |
 |-----|------|-----|-----|-----|